How to Exclude Bot Traffic in Google Analytics

 - Hostnames that aren’t your website (Hostname is a secondary dimension)

-Once you’ve identified a bot, you can set up a filter to filter it out of future GA data.
+Once you’ve identified a bot, you can set up a filter to filter to exclude bot traffic from future Google Analytics data.

 Setting Up A Filter for Unknown Bots